 Please enclose the following copies, with your application.
 Failure to do so will delay review of your application.
 Place a checkmark next to each item that you enclosed or "N/A" if not relevant to your finances.
 The office may require more documentation as part of verification.
 You are responsible for obtaining and submitting all required documents - refusal to comply (in a timely manner) may result in a disqualification.
+Your application will not be considered complete or eligible for funding until ALL requested documents are submitted and criteria met.

 Documentation of U.S. citizenship or legal resident status for the Property Owners (submit copies of social security card or birth certificate or green card or passport or nexus.)
 Copy of current homeowners insurance policy.
 Copy of last three (3) months of bank statement for ALL accounts for ALL household members.
 Complete, signed copy of federal income tax returns from last year, including ALL attachments, for ALL household members.
-Must also be signed by 3 rd party tax preparer.
-If you rent out property, are self-employed, or have investments, you must submit three (3) years of tax returns .
+Must also be signed by 3rd party tax preparer.
+If you rent out property, are self-employed, or have investments, you must submit three (3) years of tax returns.
 Copy of W-2 statements for the previous year for all employed household members.
 Copy of last two (2) months of consecutive pay stubs for all employed household members.
 Copy of year-end or current statements for all investments/IRAs for all household members.
-Copy of current mortgage/home equity statement with outstanding balance & last payment made .
+Copy of current mortgage/home equity statement with outstanding balance & last payment made.
 Copy of child support award or divorce decree with alimony stating amount of support received.
 Copy of form DD-214 for honorable discharge from military service, if applicable.
 Copy of college schedule or transcript for household members attending college full-time.
 (Full-time College students are not counted towards household income) Copy of your property survey (most recent available is sufficient).
-(A property survey can be found in your property purchase closing documents)

-Please place check marks next to the relevant sources of income.
-You must provide annual statements or benefit reports for each benefit received during the past 6 months for all household members for the following:
+(A property survey can be found in your property purchase closing documents) A signed "NYS Plus One Accessory Dwelling Unit Program - Photo Release Form" (attached). neck marks next to the relevant sources of income.
+You must provide annual statements or benefit reports it received during the past 6 months for all household members for the following: Work Security / SSI